Siderust/siderust/README.md

 | ELP2000 Moon         | **310**        |                              |               |
 | Coordinate transform | **<50**        | center+frame change          |               |

---  This is jsut a placeholder to put the real data --
+--  This is just a placeholder to put the real data --

 ---